 Having a budget is usually one of the first suggestions when it comes to personal finance and managing your money effectively.
-But what if you’re looking at the categories in your budget and have no ideas for ways to save money on your regular, recurring bills?
+But what if you’re looking at your budget categories and you have no ideas for ways to save money on your regular, recurring bills?

-In this article, we’ll look at 40 practical ways you can save money on some of the most important expenses that take up big portions of your monthly budget.
+In this article, we’ll look at 40 practical ways to save money on some of the most important expenses that account for some of the biggest budget percentages.

 Reducing your monthly bills will have a huge impact on your finances because you’ll be saving money each and every month, and even small savings can add up quickly.

 Regardless of whether your goal is to cut back to make ends meet, to save money that can be used to pay off debt, to save money that you can invest for the future, or any other financial goal, there are plenty of possibilities.

 → Related reading: How to Create a Budget That Works